bryan405/Insurance-Claim-Intelligence-End-to-End-Analysis-Machine-Learning-Prediction/README.md

 Model R²    |   83%           |Share of claim variation the      |Strong for this type of data; leaves room for the misses                   |                 |model explains                    |discussed below
 Under-      |                 |                                  |
 Predicted % |   61%           |Share of policyholders whose      |The systematic bias flagged in Executive Summary

+The **“Where are the biggest misses”** table and the error-by-policyholder line chart both point the same direction: a small set of policyholders - mostly high-cost claim cases - accounts for a disproportionate share of total error, with individual misses as high as $19,563.
+The “over- vs. under-charging” bar chart confirms the model under-charges noticeably more often than it over-charges.